 We want our children to enjoy sports safely.
-These guidelines can help parents prevent some of the most common children’s sports injuries we treat.
+These tips to prevent children’s sports injuries will help parents prevent the most common injuries we treat.

 Long dark Minnesota winters raise concerns about whether we get enough sun to supply the vitamin D our bones need.
 A new study measured the effectiveness of vitamin D supplements to improve bone mineral density.